coraallensavietta/GitHubPrez/SetupGitandGitHubActivity.md

 ```shell
 git --version
 ```
 If Git is installed, you'll get a message like "git version 2.xx.x (Apple Git-128)".
-If not, download git [here](https://git-scm.com/downloads).
+If not, download Git [here](https://git-scm.com/downloads).

 b) Set your Git username by typing in the terminal: